 At Le Port, just 700 metres from “Pegasus,” German tanks crews from the 21st Panzer Division mobilized.
-Howard and his men were appalled to hear the sound of tank engines approaching.
+Howard and his men were appalled to hear the sound of tank engines approaching from the direction of Ouisterham.
 However, incredible instead of turning left at T-junction which would have brought them to the bridge and the meagre force of paratroopers, the German went straight south towards Benouville.

 An Allied recon photo of the Orne bridgehead, taken on July 5, nearly a month after D-Day.
 Gliders still litter the fields.
 Pegasus bridge is on the bottom.
 This is a high-resolution image.
 US National Archives

 “They will be back,” Howard said to himself and ordered his troops do deploy their portable anti-tank weapons, the PIATs (Portable Infantry Anti-Tank Projector) and marshal what little gammon anti-tank bombs they had.

 The British answer to the American bazooka, the spring-loaded PIAT could throw a 2½-pound bomb 115 yards.
 It was a quirky weapon.
 It required a strong man to cock the spring, and in theory, was mean to self-cock upon being fired.
 Often, this did not happen.
 While its bulbous needle-nosed bomb could in theory penetrate up to 100 mm of armor at 90 degrees, it sometimes failed to do so.